 | 2020 BME High Academic Achievement Award Winner

-Samuel Wilder, M.S., is an Electrical Engineering graduate student from Rensselaer Polytechnic Institute.
+Samuel Wilder, M.S., joined the lab as a graduate Biomedical Engineering major.
+He received a Bachelor’s degree in Electrical Engineering from Rensselaer Polytechnic Institute.
 He is investigating how to tune movement performance and speed in relation to the sense of agency in order to maximize performance of prosthetic movement.
 The study is tested in a virtual environment through devices in order to simulate minimal user input.

-Troy Bradbury, B.S., is a Biomedical Engineering Masters student with a Bachelors degree in Mechanical Engineering from Boston University.
+Troy Bradbury, B.S., joined the lab as a graduate Biomedical Engineering major.
+He received a Bachelor’s degree in Mechanical Engineering from Boston University.
 He assists current endeavors by researching and presenting related literature on research topics which can be leveraged to improve lab projects.
 He is interested in the fields of prosthetics, bionic limbs, and exoskeleton suits.

 Johanna Gomez is a senior high school student majoring in computer science at Bergen County Technical School.
 She is creating her own application that focuses on testing a user’s memory with visual feedback to screen for cognitive impairment.
 She plans to pursue further education in the field of biomedical engineering.